Nileshdcool/ec2-observability/README.md

 # EC2 Observability Dashboard

 A cloud-native dashboard for visualizing EC2 server utilization, cost attribution, and waste, designed for bioinformaticians and technical teams in research-intensive fields.
+Now features advanced filtering, interactive charts, and mock API routes for demo/testing.

 ## Table of Contents